RiptideStar/Covid19VaccineFinder/README.md

 https://cutt.ly/myshot

-The website will keep searching / checking sign-up sites for available spots every 3 mins (some spots might become available due to any cancellations).If available spots are found, registered users are notified thru email immediately.
+The website will keep searching / checking / reporting covid19 vaccine sign-up sites for availability continuously (some spots might become available due to any cancellations).
+If available spots are found, registered users are notified thru email immediately.

-The website allowing people to -
+The website -
+1. lists a number of sign-up sites and their availability status
-1. enter their emails to be notified when a spot of covid19 vaccine is available.
+2. allowss users to register their emails to be notified when a spot of covid19 vaccine is available at a specific site
-2. remove their emails to unregister from the site.
+3. or unregister their emails from the site.

+#
+# TechNotes:
 ## Make sign-up a service on Ubuntu Server:

 1. Create /etc/init/flask.conf: